 Deletes team 789 from the node 123.
 Returns 404 if team is not found.

 Returns SCIM Service Provider Configuration for Keeper SCIM service

-The SCIM identity provider maps to a single node, and username in the provider maps to Keeper user name (email) which needs to be unique globally.
+The SCIM identity provider maps to a single node, and the username of the provider maps to the Keeper user name (email address), which needs to be unique globally.
 Therefore, if an identity provider contains a user defined by the email which is already a member of the same or different Keeper Enterprise account, any attempt to provision this user will fail.
 The only exception is if the user is already a member of the same node, then the provisioning will be successful, establishing the link between the identity provider and Keeper.
 To avoid problems, if you already have manually created users in Keeper that match ones that you plan to use in the identity provider, move them manually under the SCIM node prior to setting up the integration in the provider.

 When a user is provisioned, Keeper requires either their username or email to contain a valid email address.
 If not, the provisioning can be rejected (e.g. in Okta you can set username to be some arbitrary string and an email is not required).
 If the email is fake, it will be accepted, but the provisioned user will not be able to receive the invitation email and as such will not be able to join the enterprise.

 New users added by the SCIM sync are created in the “invited” state and will receive an invite to join Keeper.
 New teams created by the SCIM sync are created in the “pending” state and require final approval from either the Keeper Administrator or another team member.